DarrylDJohnson/vaporstream-android-codetest/README.md

 * Setup an architecture framework such as MVVM                                                      DONE
 * Add input validation to the `MainActivity` view model (see validation requirements below).
 DONE
 * Enable the Submit button only when all of the input validations pass.
 DONE
 * Use `Retrofit2` to pull down the list of US States from [here](https://api.jsonbin.io/b/60770a3c5b165e19f6201b95) and populate the `Spinner` instead of using the provided `states-array`.
+DONE

 ## validation requirements